pierreDev33/crawler.ninja/README.md

   - Review the doc aka README
   - Review how to manage the timeouts in function of the site to crawl.
 If too many timeouts for one domain, the crawler will change the settings in order to decrease request concurrency.
 If errors persist, the crawler will stop to crawl this domain.
   - Add support for a blacklist of domains.

+0.1.8

+ - Add options to limit the crawl for one host or one entire domain.
+-  Add option to follow robots.txt rules.